Did you know that your emotions are directly influenced by hormones? Let’s talk about how to feel your emotions and heal your emotional hormones.

-Unfortunately many of us have not been taught to explore our emotions.
-Especially negative emotions – like anger, guilt, shame.
+Unfortunately, many of us have not been taught to explore our emotions.
+Especially negative emotions.
+Emotions like anger, guilt, shame.
 Fear, sadness, frustration.
 Bitterness, disappointment, hopelessness.

 There’s lots of ways we avoid feeling our emotions.

-But eventually our emotions surface.
+But eventually, our emotions surface.
 And many times as a disease.
 Yes.
-Trapped emotion can cause such hormonal and biochemical imbalance that you can make you sick.
+Trapped emotion can cause so much hormonal and biochemical imbalance that you can make you sick.

 Grief for instance often affects your lungs.